 Note: If a link above doesn't work, please copy and paste the URL into a browser.

 The White House Office of National Drug Control Policy provides a website with information on the meth epidemic and ways to prevent and fight the abuse of the drug.
 A recent study shows that over 50 percent of all meth labs are found in the Midwest.
-The new website (http://www.whitehouse.gov/ondcp/meth-intro) provides easy access to information from numerous agencies.
-Staff from Midwestern governors helped the ONDCP in putting together the website.
-It contains details on how each state is combating meth and provides prevention, enforcement and public safety information, along with a section for parents and youth.
+This website (https://www.whitehouse.gov/ondcp/key-issues/methamphetamine) provides easy access to information from numerous agencies.

 Meth lab remediation act signed into law